 Traditional data warehouses require significant time and resources to administer, especially for large datasets.
 In addition, the financial cost associated with building, maintaining, and growing self-managed, on-premise data warehouses is very high.
 As your data grows, you need to always exchange-off what data to stack into your data warehouse and what data to archive in storage so you can oversee costs, keep ETL complexity low, and deliver good performance.

 This blog post details how Amazon Redshift can make a significant impact in lowering the cost and operational overheads of a data warehouse, how to get started with Redshift, what are the steps involved in migration, the prerequisites for migration, and post-migration activities.

 - What kind of analysis do the business users want to perform?

 - Do you currently collect the data required to support that analysis?

 - What is the process for gathering business requirements?

-Understanding Analytics – When building a data warehouse, analytics and reporting will have to be taken into design considerations.
+Understanding Analytics – When building a data warehouse, analytics, and reporting will have to be taken into design consideration.
 In order to do this, the business user will need to know exactly what analysis will be performed.
 Envisioning these reports is a great challenge.

 Designing the Data Warehouse – Lack of clarity in defining what is expected from a data warehouse by the business users’ result in miscommunication between the business users and the technicians building the data warehouse.
 Hence the expected end results are not delivered to the user which calls for fixes after delivery adding up to the existing development fees.